 - a.
-Before filing for a sign permit with the Building Inspector for any freestanding sign and for any other sign with six square feet or more of sign surface area, a sign design review application must first be made to the Design Review Committee.
+Before filing for a sign permit with the Building Commissioner for any freestanding sign and for any other sign with six square feet or more of sign surface area, a sign design review application must first be made to the Design Review Committee.
 The Design Review Committee shall review proposed signs for compliance with the Medway Design Review Guidelines.
 The submittal of application shall be in form and format as specified by the Design Review Committee.

-(Amended 11/16/15) - b.
+(Amended 11-16-15) - b.
 The Design Review Committee shall meet with the applicant or its representative to review the proposed sign within fifteen days of the receipt of a complete sign design review application (referred to herein as the application date).
-No later than thirty days from the application date, the Design Review Committee shall send its written review letter with recommendations regarding sign design to the Building Inspector.
+No later than thirty days from the application date, the Design Review Committee shall send its written review letter with recommendations regarding sign design to the Building Commissioner.
 Failure of the Design Review Committee to act within thirty days shall be deemed a lack of opposition thereto.
 These deadlines may be extended by mutual agreement of the Design Review Committee and the applicant.
-Any such extension shall automatically extend the period within which the Building Inspector is required to act on a sign permit under this Section 7.2.6.
-(Amended 11/16/15) - 4.
+Any such extension shall automatically extend the period within which the Building Commissioner is required Section 7.2.6. act sign permit under this (Amended 11-16-15) - 4.
 Decision.
-Within forty-five days of the application date, the Building Inspector shall issue or deny the Sign Permit. - 5.
-Lapse.
-A Sign Permit shall lapse if: - a.
+Within forty-five days of the application date, the Building Commissioner shall issue or deny the Sign Permit.

+5. Lapse.
+A Sign Permit shall lapse if:

+- a.
 The business activity specific to a sign is discontinued for a period of one hundred twenty consecutive days; - b.
-The work authorized by the Sign Permit has not been completed within six months from the date the permit was issued, unless the Building Inspector issues an extension for up to one year from the date the permit was issued. - 6.
-Inspections: The applicant shall notify the Building Inspector after the sign has been installed.
-Within thirty days thereof, the Building Inspector shall complete a final inspection.
-Any discrepancies between the approved sign and the sign as constructed shall be identified and may result in a cease and desist order or sign removal and reconstruction in accordance with the Sign Permit if so ordered by the Building Inspector.
+The work authorized by the Sign Permit has not been completed within six months from the date the permit was issued, unless the Building Commissioner issues an extension for up to one year from the date the permit was issued.

-7. Revocation.
-The Building Inspector may revoke a Sign Permit if it is found that there has been concealment or misrepresentation of material facts in either the application or plans.
+- 6. Inspections: The applicant shall notify the Building Commissioner after the sign has been installed.
+Within thirty days thereof, the Building Commissioner shall complete a final inspection.
+Any discrepancies between the approved sign and the sign as constructed shall be identified and may result in a cease and desist order or sign removal and reconstruction in accordance with the Sign Permit if so ordered by the Building Commissioner. - Revocation.
+The Building Commissioner may revoke a Sign Permit if it is found that there has been concealment or misrepresentation of material facts in either the application or plans.